 Did you know?

-- There has been a 38% reduction in new infections since 2010
+- There has been a 36% reduction in new HIV infections since 2010.

-- Over 91% of people living with HIV know their status, and 92% of people living with HIV are on treatment; so currently two of the 90-90-90 targets for Namibia have been met.
+- Over 95% of people living with HIV know their status, 90% of people living with HIV are on treatment, and 91% of people on treatment are virally suppressed; so Namibia has reached the 90-90-90 targets for testing and treatment.

 Their support for marginalised groups includes a project that helps MSM and transgender people access health services and reconnect with their community.
 And they are part of a programme to strengthen links between government and community health systems to reduce the rate of new HIV infections.